Aryel1313/Aryel-Leonard.github.io/README.md

 Data Analysis and Classification

-Project 1 conducts exploratory data analysis to discuss seasonality, trend, autocorrelation and partial autocorrelation plots to determine whether a weekly forecasting model for prevalence cases(I) can be constructed.
+Project 1 conducts exploratory data analysis to discuss seasonality, trend, autocorrelation and partial autocorrelation plots to determine whether a weekly forecasting model for prevalence of Covid cases(I) can be constructed.
 Project 2 uses k-means and hierarchial lustering to cluster the zoo dataset with 16 attributes of 100 animals.